-Once we’ve received your referral, the Triage team will decide if the concerns require us to open an investigation into the doctor’s fitness to practise.
+Once we’ve received your referral, our Triage team will decide if the concerns need us to open an investigation into the doctor’s fitness to practise.
 We will sometimes ask for more information before we make this decision.

 We won’t normally inform the doctor of the referral until we’ve made a decision to investigate.

 If you've raised a concern with us directly, we may ask you to send us:

 - your internal investigation file, including any RCA reports, PPAS reports, relevant medical records, witness statements